rajivnarayan/grid-surfer/README.md

-# GridSurfer
+# Grid Surfer

-A Streamlit Web application for exploring tablular data.
+A web application for exploring tablular datasets.

+## Features

+- Supports tabular data in CSV, TSV and JSON formats
+- View the data in a filterable and sortable grid
+- Get descriptive statistics on numeric and categorical fields
+- Visualize univariate and bi-variate distributions via histograms, dot and scatter plots
+- Apply grouping and faceting to charts

 ## Quickstart